pbudner/argosminer/README.md

 <img src="assets/logo.svg" height="75px" />

-ArgosMiner is a process mining system.
+ArgosMiner is a process mining system written in [Go](https://go.dev/).
 It collects events from various sources and traces the underlying discovered process models over time.

 The following features distinguish ArgosMiner from other process mining systems:
 - foo